-Note: This page contains information about the side effects of polyethylene glycol 3350.
-Some of the dosage forms included on this document may not apply to the brand name MiraLax.
+Note: This document contains side effect information about polyethylene glycol 3350.
+Some of the dosage forms listed on this page may not apply to the brand name MiraLAX.

 For the Consumer

-Applies to polyethylene glycol 3350: powder packets for oral solution, powder for oral solution
+Applies to polyethylene glycol 3350: oral packet, oral powder for solution

 For Healthcare Professionals

-Applies to polyethylene glycol 3350: oral powder for reconstitution
+Applies to polyethylene glycol 3350: oral kit, oral powder for reconstitution

 Related treatment guides